Prashi-Devops/nodes/README.md

 <b> To Create a PR for package release </b>:

-Create a pull request for the two files and notify the approver to work the request.

-To upload the release package in artifactory.The PR must contain `json file` changes in track/release folder.
+To upload the release package in artifactory.The PR should contain only `json file` changes in track/release folder.

 The release package creation is fully automated.
 When the files described in this section are merged into the `master` branch the package will be built automatically based on the contents of this file, then it will be deployed into the DEV environment.